CineStill 800T Film Review

 CineStill 800T has a wide dynamic range of about 10+ stops.
 This implies that it can forgive some exposure mistakes and is perfectly suitable for photographing high-contrast scenes.
 The shadows and highlights will retain more detail than most colour films, and the results maintain medium contrast across the frame.

-You may have also noticed that CineStill’s product, 800T, uses a different box-speed rating than the Kodak film at the core of the emulsion (i.e., 500T).
-This is because the ECN-2 colour development process (which yields even less contrast for more post-processing flexibility) requires about 2/3 more stops of exposure than C-41 to produce similar results.
+You may have also noticed that CineStill’s flagship product, 800T, uses a different box-speed rating than the Kodak film it is repackaging (Vision 3 500T).
+This is because the ECN-2 colour development process, which yields even less contrast for more post-processing flexibility, requires about 2/3 more stops of exposure than C-41 to produce similar results with this film.

 Kodak Vision 500T RMS and characteristic (sensitometry) curves.